Strivin0311/drl-learning/model-based.md

 # Model-based RL
-*Here's some resources about Model-based RL*
+*Here're some resources about Model-based RL*